clecap/dante-wiki/README.md

 ## Description

-This repository is for development work on Dante-Wiki.

-It helps building up a hot-reload instance for working on DanteWiki.
+Dante-Wiki is a note taking and publishing system for scientists, based on Mediawiki and LaTeX.

 End users who want to install a working copy of DanteWiki should consult https://github.com/clecap/dante-wiki-production